junhyung2/PIMmergesort/README.md

 ```
 ### Handling Parameters

-You can customize parameters such as block size, number of DPUs, number of tasklets, and input size via the Makefile and command-line options.
+You can customize parameters such as block size, number of DPUs, number of tasklets, and input size via the Makefile.
 Example:
 ```
 ./${HOST_TARGET} -w 0 -e 1 -i 512 -x 1